Tax deductibility of interest on an investment loan

 Interest must be paid for gaining or producing income

 To be deductible, interest must be incurred for the purpose of earning income from a business or property.
 More specifically, there must be a reasonable expectation of earning income at the time the investment was made with the borrowed funds.
 It’s important to note that capital gains aren’t considered income.
-However, in the case of an investment such as mutual funds or securities, where the primary objective in connection with borrowing is capital growth, it would be possible to deduct the interest as long as there’s also an expectation to earn income (i.e., interest or dividends).
+However, in the case of an investment such as mutual funds or securities, where the primary objective of borrowing is capital growth, it would be possible to deduct the interest as long as there’s also an expectation to earn income (i.e., interest or dividends).

 When these three criteria are met, the interest paid or payable in the year can generally be deducted against income.
 Investment funds have variable rates of return that could be more or less than the borrowing interest rate.
-Nonetheless, the full amount of interest should still be deductible even in a year where interest expense exceeds the investment income.
-(For residents of Quebec, refer to the Investment expense deductibility: Quebec section below).
+Nonetheless, the full amount of interest should still be deductible even in a year when interest expense exceeds the investment income.
+(For residents of Quebec, refer to the “Investment expense deductibility: Quebec” section below.)

 Although the three basic criteria outlined provide the basis for interest deductibility, there are a number of additional factors to consider when borrowing money to invest and determining whether the interest on this borrowed money can be deducted.